 San Diego State University wanted to replace its Aztec Student Union as early as 2000, but it was a full 10 years before students passed a referendum sufficient to fund the new building – and it was student enthusiasm for sustainable design that finally got the project funded.

 “Because students wanted both to achieve a high level of sustainability and to be recognized for sustainability within a wider community, LEED Platinum certification was set as a target,” said Craig A. Hamilton, FAIA, LEED AP.
-“Recognizing that LEED Platinum would require investment in sustainable design strategies that might not yield short-term payback, the students made available up to $2.5 million to pay for these sustainable elements.”
+“Receiving LEED Double Platinum is truly extraordinary, and a testament to what’s possible when students and university leaders work together to push a vision forward.”